niemopen/niem-naming-design-rules/ndr6src.md

 In [conformant schema documents](#def), use of attribute groups is restricted.
 The only attribute group defined by NIEM for use in conformant schemas is `structures:SimpleObjectAttributeGroup`.
 This attribute group provides the attributes necessary for identifiers and references.

-**Rule 9-40:** Augmentation elements are not used directly || A complex type definition MUST NOT have an element use of an augmentation element declaration, or an element declaration that is in the substitition group of an augmentation point element declaration.
+**Rule 9-40:** Augmentation elements are not used directly || A complex type definition MUST NOT have an element use of an augmentation element declaration, or an element declaration that is in the substitution group of an augmentation point element declaration.
 (N5R 10-37)

 Augmentation elements do not correspond to a model component, and must not be used as a property in any class.